Q. Do heavier goals need to be anchored even though it is already difficult to move them?

 Q. When do the majority of soccer goal tip-over related injuries occur?

-A. Most soccer goal related injuries occur when organized soccer play is over.
-Most injuries occur during transport of goals, when goals are being used for unapproved purposes or during
+A. Most soccer goal-related injuries occur when organized soccer play is over.
+Most injuries occur during transport of goals when goals are being used for unapproved purposes or during

-Q. Will homemade goals that match manufacturer’s designs or styles act as a suitable replacement for professionally manufactured goals?
+Q. Will homemade goals that match the manufacturer’s designs or styles act as a suitable replacement for professionally manufactured goals?

-A. No. The CPSC reports a majority of incidents involving serious or even fatal tip-over accidents involve “homemade” goals that have been made by shop classes, custodial staff or local welders, who are not fully aware of proper anchoring techniques and safe counterbalancing goal designs.
+A. No. The CPSC reports a majority of incidents involving serious or even fatal tip-over accidents involve “homemade” goals that have been made by shop classes, custodial staff, or local welders, who are not fully aware of proper anchoring techniques and safe counterbalancing goal designs.